Last modified June 26, 2026

 • AGE: How long ago was the cluster created.

-• UPDATED: The cluster update is finished.
+• Provisioned: The cluster is running.

-• DELETING: The cluster is being deleted.
+• Deleting: The cluster is being deleted.

 • RELEASE: Workload cluster release version of the cluster.
-Only on vintage management clusters.

 • ORGANIZATION: Organization owning the cluster.